-In the future, there may be an updated version of this book printed and published, but until then lets make the corrections to these lineages known to the public, so that they may correct their family lineage and history.
+In the future, there will be an updated version of this book, Volume-I Genealogy printed and published, hopefully in 2015 or 2016.
+Until then lets make the corrections to these lineages known to the public, so that they may correct their family lineage and history.

-1. Jacques (James) Shocco6 Godfroy (Jacques Godfroy5 de Mauboeuf, James Jean Jacques4 Godfroy, Jean "Col. John" Godfroy3 de Mauboeuf, Jean Baptiste Godfroy2 de Linctot, Pierre Godefroy Lord1) was born January-06-1721/22 in Was 1722.
-Fort Detroit, New France, Lower Canada, now Michigan, and died June-29-1795 in British Fort Detroit, New France, Lower Canada, now Michigan.
-He married (1) Frances Thuillier Desvignets L'Evelille January-09-1746/47 in WAS 1747 -- Fort Kaskaskia, Illinois Country, daughter of Nicholas Cullier and Louise Moral.
+1. Jacques (James) Shocco6 Godfroy (Jacques Godfroy5 de Mauboeuf, James Jean Jacques4 Godfroy, Jean "Col. John" Godfroy3 de Mauboeuf, Jean Baptiste Godfroy2 de Linctot, Pierre Godefroy Lord1) was born January-06-1722 in Fort Detroit, New France, Lower Canada, now Michigan, and died June-29-1795 in British Fort Detroit, New France, Lower Canada, now Michigan.
+He married (1) Frances Thuillier Desvignets L'Evelille January-09-1747 in Fort Kaskaskia, Illinois Country, daughter of Nicholas Cullier and Louise Moral.
 She was born 1725 in Ohio, and died January-23-1758 in Ohio.

 Child of Jacques Godfroy and Frances L'Evelille is: